cockroachdb/copyist/README.md

 ```
 go test -run TestQueryName -record
 ```
-This will generate a new test file in the same directory as the `TestQueryName` file.
-For example, if that file is called `app_test.go`, then copyist will generate an `app_copyist_test.go` file containing the recording for the `TestQueryName` test.
+This will generate a new recording file in the same directory as the `TestQueryName` file.
+For example, if that file is called `app_test.go`, then copyist will generate an `app_copyist_test.txt` file containing the recording for the `TestQueryName` test.
 Now try running the test a couple more times (the first time requires a recompile of the test, so will take longer):
 ```
 go test -run TestQueryName
 go test -run TestQueryName